Woman playing pool by a cosy fireplace at The Rocky.

 • Recommended

-Next time you pop into the Auburn, you might barely even recognise the place.
-The local Hawthorn community has been gifted with a multi-million-dollar expansion to their favourite watering hole.
-Once home to horse stables and then a motorworks garage, the neighbouring site has transformed into a contemporary atrium-style dining and drinking area, featuring a retractable roof and cosy fireplace – perfect for the colder months.
+If it's been a while since you've popped into the Auburn out in Hawthorn, you might barely even recognise the place.
+The local community has been gifted with a multi-million-dollar expansion to their favourite watering hole.
+Once home to horse stables and then a motorworks garage, the neighbouring site is now a contemporary atrium-style dining and drinking area, featuring a retractable roof and several fully functioning fireplaces peppered throughout the entire space – perfect for the colder months.

 Advertising